bleonheart/Lilia/documentation/docs/meta/gridinv.md

 **Purpose**

-Checks this inventory **and all nested bags** to see if the item could be placed somewhere.
+Checks this inventory and any bag items directly stored inside it to see if the item could be placed somewhere.
+Bags inside those bags are not searched.

 **Parameters**